 Birthdays are celebrated on each child's date of birth whenever possible.
-It is the parent's responsibility to schedule an exact time and date with the classroom teacher the week before you want to celebrate your child's birthday at school.
 Birthday celebrations include the following:

-- Individualized recognition during Morning Meeting - K-4th: A goody bag, token gift, or treat for each child can be brought into class and will be distributed at the end of the school day for the children to take home. - 5th-8th: Treats need to be dropped off by lunch time to be distributed. - Due to health concerns, any snacks that are to be shared in the classroom must be individually wrapped prior to distribution by the teacher. - Decorations and/or outside entertainment will not be distributed or used in the classrooms.
+- Individualized recognition during Morning Meeting - A small goody bag, token gift, or small individual treat for each child can be brought into class and will be distributed at the teacher's discretion. - No birthday parties in class. - Decorations and/or outside entertainment will not be distributed or used in the classrooms.
 Please reserve these items for home celebrations.